imantung/imantung.github.io/_posts/2017-08-25-use-actions-for-table-name.md

 undefined method `permit' for "create":String
 ```

-Rails already `action` in its param.
 This is typically what params from rails generated form.

 ```
 {